dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/how-to-retrieve-paragraphs-from-an-office-open-xml-document.md

 This example uses classes found in the WindowsBase assembly.
 It uses types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

 > [!TIP]
-> For .NET Core application, you need to run the following command to add **System.IO.Packaging** NuGet package.
+> For .NET Core apps, run the following command to add the **System.IO.Packaging** NuGet package.
 >
 > ```dotnetcli
 > dotnet add package System.IO.Packaging